forfudan/MojoMiji/src/docs/move/examples.md

                   ~~~~~~~~~~~~~~^
 ```

 Here we see another difference between Python and Mojo: `format` is not a method of the string literal in Mojo.
-This is because, in Python, we do not differentiate between string and string literal.
+This is because, in Python, we do not need differentiate between string and string literal ourselves, because the latter type is coerced to the first type when you call a str method.
 The contents between quotation marks ("") is of `str` type and you can use the `format()` method.
 However, in Mojo, we do differentiate between string and string literal.
-I will discuss this in the following chapters.
+I will discuss more about string in Chapter [Data types](../basic/types#string).

 For now, to fix the error, we have to explicitly convert the string literal to a String object by calling the `String()` constructor.
 So we change the line to: